|

 creating enthusiastic patterns.
 The

-and garden and near the many ficus trees branches all year:
+and in our many ficus trees and paths all year:

 Caribbean dove